WanderSearch Wairarapa Charitable Trust

 - Call 111 - Police

-- Advise that a person living with Dementia, Autism or a Cognitive Condition has gone missing.
+- Advise that a person living with Dementia, Neurodiversity or a Cognitive Condition has gone missing.

-- Confirm that they are wearing a WanderSearch pendant or carrying a key ring.
+- Confirm that they are wearing a WanderSearch pendant.

 - Ask for Police Search and Rescue to be sent to your place.